mate-desktop/mate-desktop.org/blog/20180206-mate-1-20-released.md

 ## Changelog

-Here are all the gory details of what changed.
+Here are all the gory details.

 ### mate-desktop 1.20.0